 SCLARC contracts with the State Department of Developmental Services (DDS) to coordinate services for individuals with developmental disabilities and their families.
 SCLARC is one of 21 regional centers serving communities throughout California.
 One of our goals is to ensure that individuals who are eligible to receive services (consumers) are assisted in living the highest quality life possible in their communities.

-The California Regional Center system was developed by the State Legislature in order to implement its policies regarding citizens diagnosed with developmental disabilities.
-Specifically, the passage of the Lanterman Developmental Services Act in 1966 created the Regional Center System whereby the State Department of Developmental Services (DDS) contracts with local community based agencies.
-These agencies are known as Regional Centers and assists people of all ages with mental retardation, cerebral palsy, autism and other similar disabilities.
-We provide intake, assessment, diagnosis and lifelong service coordination.
+The California Regional Center system was developed by the State Legislature to implement its policies regarding citizens diagnosed with developmental disabilities.
+Specifically, the passage of the Lanterman Developmental Services Act in 1966 created the Regional Center System whereby the State Department of Developmental Services (DDS) contracts with local community based agencies, known as Regional Centers.
+They assist people of all ages with intellectual disabilities, cerebral palsy, autism, epilepsy and other similar disabilities.
+In addition, they provide intake, assessment, diagnosis and lifelong service coordination.

 SCLARC believes special needs deserve special attention.
 We are committed to the provision of culturally sensitive services which enhance the inherent strengths of the family and enable consumers to lead independent and productive lives